The White Boy Shuffle: Black exceptionality

 The theme of black exceptionality is explored in the characters of Gunnar and Scoby.
 Both Gunnar and Scoby represent "the talented tenth", in that they escape Hillside and go on to higher education and promising futures.
 However, their successes are perceived differently by the white community.
 Scoby, the perfect Basketball player who is incapable of missing a basketball shot, is vilified and perceived as the pagan African demon with mystical powers.
 In contrast, Gunnar, a great player but not as good as Scoby, becomes "white society’s mercenary".
 He is accepted, tolerated, and claimed by whiteness, because of his lack of apparent blackness.
 Because Gunnar has never fulfilled the stereotypical "black" role, whites view him as less of a deviance from the hegemonic ideals.
 This is a larger commentary on where Blacks are allowed to be in the social hierarchy, and the limitations placed on their successes.
-Gunnar comments of the white community's treatment of Scoby saying "they would be a lot better off if they simply called Scoby a god and left it at that, it's no way they’ll proclaim a skinny black man God."
+Gunnar comments of the white community's treatment of Scoby, saying that "they would be a lot better off if they simply called Scoby a god and left it at that, it's no way they'll proclaim a skinny black man God."

 This theme is also explored with regard to Gunnar's participation in both basketball and poetry.
 While Gunnar exceeds at both hobbies, he is especially invested in poetry.
 For him, playing basketball is not as inherently interesting as it is simply an activity that makes him popular, but poetry intrigued him before he really knew how to write it.
-In the book, Gunnar narrates, "It occurred to me that maybe poems are like colds.
+In the book, Gunnar narrates: "It occurred to me that maybe poems are like colds.
 Maybe I would feel a poem coming on.
-My chest would grow heavier, my eyes watery; my body temperature would fluctuate, and a ringing in my ears would herald the coming of a timeless verse (79)."
+My chest would grow heavier, my eyes watery; my body temperature would fluctuate, and a ringing in my ears would herald the coming of a timeless verse" (79).
 Through Gunnar's shifting interests, Beatty comments on the intersection between exceptionality and passion.
 While Gunnar is expected to be good at basketball to be a "real" black male, the satisfaction it brings him is only superficial and dependent on the gaze of others.
 Poetry, on the other hand, is a skill that Gunnar builds on his own.
 He eventually becomes so famous for his magnum opus, Watermelanin, that he unintentionally becomes a "Leader of the Black Community" (1).
 As a result, Gunnar's blackness is ironically validated and treated as exceptional on a large scale through his "nerdy" pursuit of poetry instead of through basketball, like he had originally imagined.